influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withWatchedNamespace(watchedNamespace)
 ```

-The namespace the Topic Operator should watch.
+"The namespace the Topic Operator should watch."

 ### fn spec.entityOperator.topicOperator.withZookeeperSessionTimeoutSeconds